 Window units are a popular type of cooling equipment designed to fit in double- and single-hung windows.
 They’re commonly installed in apartments that lack central air conditioning, or they can give a cooling boost to single rooms in larger homes.

-Window air conditioners are relatively small, fairly portable and easy-to-install without a professional’s help.
+Window air conditioners are relatively small, fairly portable and easy to install without a professional’s help.
 If you have budget constraints, a window unit is the cheapest equipment option for adding air conditioning to your home.
 Today’s models are up to 30 percent more efficient than those manufactured only a decade ago.
-They also come with warranties as long as five years to give you peace of mind when you make your purchase.
+They also come with warranties for as long as five years to give you peace of mind when you make your purchase.

 Just remember, window air conditioners aren’t intended to cool an entire home.
 Even if you live in an apartment, you’ll need multiple units to keep every room comfortable.
 Every unit you install impairs your ability to operate that window and blocks your view of the outside.
 You also have to deal with the noise of a compressor running right by your ear.